Neural network for excess noise estimation in continuous-variable quantum key distribution under composable finite-size security: Protocol and model definition

 and the last term is explicitly defined as

-where $\mathcal{H}_X$ is the Hilbert space of the raw‐key variable $x$, $\bar\epsilon$ denotes the smoothing parameter, and $\epsilon_{\mathrm{PA}}$ is the failure probability of the privacy‐amplification procedure \cite{Leverrier2010}.
+where $d$ denotes the number of bits per quadrature used during discretization (e.g., $d = 2^5=32$ for a 5-bit discretization), $\bar\epsilon$ is the smoothing parameter, and $\epsilon_{\mathrm{PA}}$ is the failure probability of the privacy‐amplification procedure \cite{Leverrier2010}.
 Both $\bar\epsilon$ and $\epsilon_{\mathrm{PA}}$ are intermediate quantities to be optimized numerically.
 The first term of $\Delta(n)$, namely the square‐root term, quantifies the convergence rate of the smooth min‐entropy — the relevant metric for key length — of an i.i.d.\ state under collective attacks toward its von Neumann entropy, since only in the asymptotic limit does the smooth min‐entropy equal the von Neumann entropy.
+Its derivation was done in ref. \cite{Pirandola2021}, which used the framework proposed in ref. \cite{tomamichel2013frameworknonasymptoticquantuminformation}.
 The second term directly reflects the security contribution of the failure probability $\epsilon_{\mathrm{PA}}$ in the privacy‐amplification step.

-\subsection{Parameter estimation effects on protocol security}
+\section{Parameter estimation effects on protocol security}

 The parameter estimation is, without any doubt, the main problem for CV-QKD in finite-size scenario: The uncertainty related to the estimation limits the secret key-rate, since one can never estimate a secret key-rate below its real value \cite{Leverrier2010}.
-From the covariance matrix in eq. \eqref{eq:mat_cov}, one can see that we need to compute both the transmittance and excess noise values.
-Alice's variance is also another important parameter to be considered, but its estimation is relatively simple compared to the other parameters, so it is not considered problematic in the parameter estimation stage.
+From the covariance matrix in Eq. \eqref{eq:mat_cov}, one can see that we need to compute both the transmittance and excess noise values.
+In this post-processing pipeline, we consider that Alice computes the covariance matrix with the data Bob publishes on the authenticated channel, so the variables $V_A$ and $Z$ are not considered problematic in the parameter estimation stage.

-The main problem here is that Bob and Alice do not know these parameters, since it is assumed that the channel can be freely controlled by Eve.
+The main problem is that Bob and Alice do not know these parameters, since it is assumed that the channel can be freely controlled by Eve.
 The law of large numbers guarantees that when $m \rightarrow \infty$ $\mathbb{E}[\hat t] \equiv t$ and $\mathbb{E}[\hat \sigma^2] \equiv \sigma^2$ \cite{casella2024statistical}, so there is no need for error analysis in asymptotic limit.
-In practical implementations, it is obviously impossible to achieve this results, such that one needs to consider the probability of failure of the parameter estimation $\epsilon_{PE}$ using statistical analysis for the estimators.
+In practical implementations, it is obviously impossible to achieve this result, such that one needs to consider the probability of failure of the parameter estimation $\epsilon_{PE}$ using statistical analysis for the estimators.